 I know I can’t be the only one when I say that dreadlocks on girls look SO cool.
 I’ve always loved the look.

-However, dreadlocks – the real kind, at least – can be a major commitment, and so here’s the next best thing: faking dreadlocks!
+However, dreadlocks – the real kind, at least – can be a major commitment, and so here’s the next best thing: fake dreadlocks!

-There are a lot of articles that has been posted since I wrote this a couple of years ago, and while I am sure they are great, I’ve noticed that they are making things a little bit too complicated.
+There have been a lot of articles written since I wrote this post a couple of years ago, and while I am sure they are great, I’ve noticed that they are making things a little bit too complicated.
 Faking dreadlocks is actually super easy, and I’m willing to bet you’ll have everything you need right not.
 You certainly do not need wax or spirit gum or anything like that!
 It’s much more simple than that.

 Here are my tips on how to fake dreadlocks:

-Preparation is key.
-First, starting with dry hair, divide your hair in “half”, from one ear to the other and hold up the hair at the top.
+To fake dreadlocks, start with dry hair and divide your hair in “half”, from one ear to the other and hold up the hair at the top.
 Clip this top section to work with the bottom half of your hair first.

 You will be working bottom to top, so make sure the top part of your hair is tightly and securely tied up, and won’t fall down – if it falls down, it might “stick” to the hair gel and create a mess!